-In addition to meeting the academic language standard, applicants who require a Tier 4 visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements - in most cases this will be the same language evidence.
+In addition to meeting the academic language standard, applicants who require a Student Route (previously Tier 4) visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements - in most cases this will be the same language evidence.

 We accept a variety of English language qualifications for entry.
 We have minimum admission requirements but for some undergraduate and postgraduate courses our admissions tutors may ask for higher grades.

 The University minimum requirement for English is grade C/4 at GCSE or IELTS (Academic) with 6.5 overall and a minimum of 5.5 in each of the subskills, or an accepted equivalent.

 We have a number of agreements in place for Universities with whom we have formal partnership agreements in relation to English Language requirements.
 Applicants from partner institutions should contact their current place of study for more details on eligibility.